quasarframework/quasar/docs/src/pages/style/color-palette.md

 <color-list />

 ## Using as CSS Classes
 Use `text-` or `bg-` prefixes as class names to change the color of text or the color of the background.
+Additionally, use the `text-on-` prefix to select a text color that should be used when the specified color is the background color.

 ```html
 <!-- changing text color -->